PredictionWagers/v1.0/README.md

 [Mainnet](https://etherscan.io/address/0x739194690d334f13104A78784F7FDAD48B4067c7)
 [Kovan](https://kovan.etherscan.io/address/0x739194690d334f13104A78784F7FDAD48B4067c7)

-The Predictor dApp and user interface are publicly accessible, and can be run from any server.
-This Github user is not responsible for the Predictor dApp or user interface.
+The 'Prediction Wagers' dApp and user interface are publicly accessible.
+They can be run from any server, so this Github user is not responsible or liable for their usage.
 Please see the [Terms of Use](https://predictionwagers.github.io/v1.0/TermsOfUse.htm) for more information.